 Mean age: 42 years

 Mean household income: US$93,100

 Generational profile: Gen Z: 17 per cent; millennials: 23 per cent; Gen X: 29 per cent; boomers: 24 per cent; matures: 7 per cent

 Average number of service subscriptions: 11

-Hybrid adopters (HAs): They shuffle between devices and services to access content, while maximizing value.
-However, this shuffle is increasingly shifting toward digital platforms.
+Hybrid adopters (HAs): They shuffle between devices and services to access content, while maximising value.
+However, this shuffle is increasingly shifting towards digital platforms.
 HAs’ digital savviness rose significantly this year.
 For example, they posted the largest growth in video streaming subscriptions among all media segments.
-Household penetration of video streaming services increased from 43 percent to 70 percent, while the proportion of time HAs spent consuming video on streaming platforms grew from 29 percent to 45 percent.
+Household penetration of video streaming services increased from 43 per cent to 70 per cent, while the proportion of time HAs spent consuming video on streaming platforms grew from 29 per cent to 45 per cent.

 Mean age: 43 years

 Mean household income: US$69,500